CCRI-Cyberknights/stemday2025_autogen/challenges/11_Hidden_Flag/junk/ref/readme.txt

+# [No sensitive data found here]
+Review each file carefully.
+This folder contains assorted documentation.
-Welcome to the reference materials folder.
+Welcome to the reference directory.
-Please consult team lead for more information.